Soumya1612-Rasha/Transfer-Q/README.md

 # Transfer Q*: Principled Decoding for LLM Alignment

-This codebase provides a Pytorch implementation for the paper: Transfer Q Star: Principled Decoding for LLM Alignment.
+This codebase provides a Pytorch implementation for the paper: Transfer Q Star: Principled Tuning-free Decoding for LLM Alignment

 ## Setup
 The packages and versions used are mentioned in requirements.txt